phantomachine/solow-swan_demo/README.md

 # solow-swan_demo

 This Python code repository demonstrates the transitional dynamics of an example Solow-Swan model economy (with no TFP growth).
-We have normalize TFP to unity here, $A = $.
+We have normalize TFP to unity here, $$A=1$$.

 Without TFP growth, the economy eventually remains at a rest point: per-capita capital or per-capita GDP will get stuck forever at a constant level.